mtwente/nordatlantisk-ft/README.md

 # Voting Records of Greenlandic and Faroese MPs in Folketinget

-This repository contains voting records of Greenlandic and Faroese Members of Parliament (MPs) in Folketing, the Parliament of Denmark.
+This repository contains voting records of Greenlandic and Faroese Members of Parliament (MPs) in Folketinget, the Parliament of Denmark.
 The data in nordatlantisk-ft is openly available to everyone and is intended to support reproducible research.

 [![GitHub issues](https://img.shields.io/github/issues/mtwente/nordatlantisk-ft.svg)](https://github.com/mtwente/nordatlantisk-ft/issues)
 [![GitHub forks](https://img.shields.io/github/forks/mtwente/nordatlantisk-ft.svg)](https://github.com/mtwente/nordatlantisk-ft/network)